paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-065-senate-officers-and-administration.md

 #### Effective Date of 2007 Amendment
 Pub.
 L. 109–289, div.
 B, title II, § 20701(c)(2), as added by Pub.
 L. 110–5, § 2, Feb.
 15, 2007, 121 Stat.
 38, provided that: “The amendments made by this subsection [amending this section] shall take effect as though included in the Legislative Branch Appropriations Act, 2005 [Pub.
 L. 108–447, div.
 G].”

+#### Limited Retroactive Applicability
+Pub.
+L. 119–37, div.
+C, title II, § 213(b), Nov.
+12, 2025, 139 Stat.
+589, provided that: “(1) In general.—The amendments made by this section [amending this section] shall apply to any acquisition, subpoena, search, accessing, or disclosure of Senate data (as defined in section 10(a) of the Legislative Branch Appropriations Act, 2005 ([2 U.S.C.
+6628(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section6628/a&num=0&edition=prelim)), as amended by this section), and to any failure to disclose such an acquisition, subpoena, search, accessing, or disclosure, occurring on or after January 1, 2022. “(2) Period of limitations.—“(A) Definition.—In this paragraph, the term ‘violation of section 10’ has the meaning given the term ‘violation of this section’ in subsection (d) of section 10 of the Legislative Branch Appropriations Act, 2005 ([2 U.S.C.
+6628](./chapter-065-senate-officers-and-administration.md#section-6628)), as added by this section. “(B) Period.—With respect to any violation of section 10 with respect to which the applicable Senator first obtained actual notice of the violation of section 10 before the date of enactment of this Act [Nov.
+12, 2025], a civil action under subsection (d) of section 10 of the Legislative Branch Appropriations Act, 2005 ([2 U.S.C.
+6628](./chapter-065-senate-officers-and-administration.md#section-6628)), as added by this section, may not be commenced later than 5 years after the date of enactment of this Act.”

 <a id="section-6629"></a>